 Uninsured or Underinsured Motorist Risk

 If you get into an accident with an uninsured or underinsured motorist, you will not be able to receive adequate compensation for your losses.
 The uninsured motorist will most probably lack the funds required to clear your dues.
-Even litigation will prove to be unfruitful in acquiring adequate compensation for your personal injuries and losses.
+Even litigation may prove to be unfruitful in acquiring adequate compensation for your personal injuries and losses.

-So even though you’ve been a responsible and law-abiding citizen, you’ll lose terribly at the hands of uninsured motorists.
+So, even though you’ve been a responsible and law-abiding citizen, you’ll lose terribly at the hands of uninsured motorists.
 It is therefore recommended for you to get the uninsured or underinsured motorist insurance along with your conventional car insurance coverage.

-Benefits of Uninsured Motorist Insurance
+Benefits of UM/UIM Insurance

-In the event of an accident with an uninsured or underinsured motorist, this insurance plan allows you to receive adequate compensation for your medical bills, property damage, income losses and emotional trauma.
+In the event of an accident with an uninsured or underinsured motorist, this insurance plan allows you to receive adequate compensation for your medical bills, property damage, income losses, and emotional trauma.
 These expenses will be paid by your insurance company, depending upon the kind of coverage you seek.
 In some cases, drivers opt for minimal uninsured motorist insurance.
 Accordingly, you’ll be covered for minimal expenses in case of an accident.
 It nevertheless keeps you safe from substantial losses.

 Alternatively, insurance companies may choose to compensate you based on how much you were at fault.
 This takes into account contributory negligence on behalf of both parties involved to reach a mutually acceptable and well-deserved decision.
-In either case, you’ll be able to get the peace of mind that you’re property is adequately covered against all potential damages.
+In either case, you’ll be able to get the peace of mind that your property is adequately covered against all potential damages.